alexec/maven-vbox-plugin/README.md

 Overview
 ===
-This plugin provides support for creating, starting and stopping VirtualBox VMs.
+This project provides support for creating, starting and stopping VirtualBox VMs.
 This is aimed at development and integration testing of projects by allowing you to package a complete software stack onto a single machine, install your code and perform your tests.

 Some typical scenarios would be: